UKHO/docs/engineering/strategy/engineering-ai-strategy.md

 Implementation notes:

 - Licensing: maintain a licence registry and reconcile seat usage quarterly.
 - Training approach: each team will schedule team-level sessions at a cadence appropriate to their members; cadence will vary according to need.
 Periodic deep-dive workshops will remain available for cross-team topics.
 New starters should complete basic Approved Assistant training as part of onboarding.
-Suitable training can be found on PluralSight.
+Suitable training can be found on PluralSight and/or Microsoft Learn ([GH-300 GitHub Copilot](https://learn.microsoft.com/en-us/training/courses/gh-300t00)).
 - Champions: identify champions to spread knowledge.

 - **Pilots and AI projects:**